caadxyz/ikuku.cn/cases/GARS-NEPAL.md

 (Choose one or more).

 **Design requirements**

-Construction base: not restricted to specific bases,and the construction should be strongly adaptable to the base.
-Regional characteristics: Fully consider the regional characteristics of architecture.
+Construction Site: no restriction but the buildings should have high flexibility and adaptability

+Geographical Constraints: Regional characteristics should be fully considered

-Materials，transportation and construction:
+Materials，Logistics and Construction:
+High flexibility and modularity.
+Suitable for storage and transportation.
-Flexibility, modular housing units，suitable for reserve and transportation and is supposed to fit at least one piece of the following requirements:
+It is also important to fit at least one piece of the following requirements:
-* Easy to obtain local materials within 48 hours.
+*	Locally accessible materials within 48 hours.
-* Suitable for international air aid by small cargo planes in batch.
+*	Fit in small cargo airplanes from international aids in batch.
-* Proper for emergency airdrop aid by domestic helicopters.
+*	Suitable for emergency aid by domestic helicopters.

-Can be rapidly built and massively reproduced,can be constructed with light machine and small tools by local residents or volunteers.
+Can be rapidly built and massively reproduced, can be constructed with light machines and small tools by local residents and volunteers.

-Make full use of ecological means such as environment-friendly,energy sufficient and new types of materials and renewable resources.
+Sustainability should be considered by means of environment-friendly,energy-sufficient renewable resources as well as new materials.

-Safety and comfort:
+Safety and Comfort:
-Meet the structure security requirements.
-Consider using fireproof materials as much as possible.
+Structural safety requirements should be fulfilled.
+Fireproof materials should be considered.
-Have favorable architectural physics performance including sunlight conditions ，ventilation system , insulation and cooling system.
+Excellent building physics performance including daylight conditions, ventilation system , insulation and cooling system.
-Possess simple lighting，air fans and temporary power generation.
+Simple lighting system, ventilation fans and temporary power generation.
-Guard against insects or snakes.
+Measures against insects or snakes.
-Collect and recycle rainwater.
+Rainwater treatment including collection and recycling.

-Psychological aid and humanistic concern：
+Psychological aid and humanistic concerns：
 Take Psychological counseling and comforting into consideration.
 Reflect humanitarianism concern.
-You may use additional elements like pictures&articles and music with the themes such as Global Citizen and Boundless Love.
+Possible to use additional elements like pictures&articles and music with the themes such as Global Citizen and Boundless Love.

-Building height:No more than two storeys (two storeys included)
+Building height: restricted to be no more than two storeys high.

 **Additional merits**
 Construction and operation costing:
 Provide cost estimation as clear as possible, consider comprehensive cost and the factual effect of disaster relief.

-**B. Reconstruction after-disaster(GARSB):**

-permanent housing.
+**Category B. Post-disaster Reconstruction (GARSB):**

+Permanent Housings.

 **Design requirements:**

-Construction base: not restricted to specific bases,and the construction should be strongly adaptable to the base.
-Regional characteristics: Fully consider the regional   characteristics of architecture.
+Construction Site: no restriction but the buildings should have high flexibility and adaptability

+Geographical Constraints: Regional characteristics should be fully considered

 Materials and construction:
-Easy to obtain the materials locally;
-Make full use of ecological means such as environment-friendly,energy sufficient and new types of materials and renewable resources.
+Locally accessible materials.
+Sustainability should be considered by means of environment-friendly,energy-sufficient renewable resources as well as new materials.

-Safety and comfort
+Safety and Comfort:
-Meet the structure security requirements.
-Consider using fireproof materials as much as possible.
+Structural safety requirements should be fulfilled.
+Fireproof materials should be considered.
-Have favorable architectural physics performance including sunlight conditions ，ventilation system , insulation and cooling system.
+Excellent building physics performance including daylight conditions, ventilation system , insulation and cooling system.
-Possess simple lighting，air fans and temporary power generation.
+Simple lighting system, ventilation fans and temporary power generation.
-Guard against insects or snakes.
-Collect and recycle rainwater.
+Rainwater treatment including collection and recycling.

 Psychological aid and humanistic concern：
 Take Psychological counseling and comforting into consideration.
 Reflect humanitarianism concern.
-You may use additional elements like pictures&articles and music with the themes such as Global Citizen and Boundless Love.
+Possible to use additional elements like pictures&articles and music with the themes such as Global Citizen and Boundless Love.
 Form and style of architecture
-Fully consider the regional characterisitics,the form and style are supposed to have a sense of cultural identity.
+Fully consider the regional characteristics,the form and style should reflect the cultural identities.

-Building height:No more than two storeys (two storeys included)
+Building height:No more than two storeys

 **Additional merits**
 Construction and operation costing:
-Provide cost estimation as clear as possible, consider comprehensive cost and the factual effect of disaster relief.
+Clear cost estimates with comprehensive costs and the factual effects of disaster relief should be provided.

-(Notes:candidates can choose any type of Category A or choose Category B，or esle he can take part in one or more types of architectural design. )
+(Notes:candidates can choose Category A and/or Category B.)

-### 2. 成果要求/Documents and Graphic Materials Required
+### 2. 成果要求/Submission Requirements

 * 效果图（包括模型照片）
 * 平面图、立面图、剖面图